Aguinid Falls is one of the most unique and exciting waterfalls in Cebu, Philippines.

 Samboan is 150km southwest of Cebu City and public buses run every hour on a daily basis from Cebu South Bus Terminal to Moalboal and Oslob.
 The cost of the bus is around 150 pesos.

-Aguinid Falls Samboan is best visited from the nearby beach town of Oslob, which is just 22km away and approximately a thirty-minute drive.
+The falls are best visited from the nearby beach town of Oslob, which is just 22km away and approximately a thirty-minute drive.

-HOW TO GET TO AGUINID FALLS CEBU
+HOW TO GET TO AGUINID FALLS

 Alternatively, you can rent a car for the time you plan to spend in Cebu and travel around the island at your own pace.

-Search All ∼ Car rentals in Cebu
+Search All → Car rentals in Cebu

-AGUINID WATERFALLS ENTRANCE FEE
+AGUINID FALLS ENTRANCE FEE

-ARRIVING AT AGUINID FALLS CEBU
+ARRIVING AT AGUINID WATERFALLS

-When you arrive at the entrance to Aguinid Falls, you’ll first have to pay the entrance fee at the ticket office and sign your name and nationality in the book.
+When you arrive at the entrance, you’ll first have to pay the entrance fee at the ticket office and sign your name and nationality in the book.

-I was a little turned off by the bright orange life jackets and helmet but once we entered the trailhead to the falls the guides were pretty chill and let us take off the gear at our own will.
+I was a little turned off by the bright orange life jackets and helmet but once we entered the trailhead to the falls the guides were pretty chill and let us take off the gear to take some photos.

 If you plan on visiting a lot of waterfalls in the Philippines, I recommend purchasing these three items: